Registration Details

 NBN Backpacks

 All athletes will receive an NBNO backpack with their registration.
-Backpacks will be handed out at packet pickup on event weekend.
+Backpacks will only be handed out at packet pickup on event weekend.
 Backpacks must be picked-up in-person, by the registered individual and will not be shipped out to athletes after the meet.
-Relay alternates to not receive backpacks.
+Relay alternates do not receive backpacks.

 General Entry Rules